kervi/kervi.github.io/_sources/camera.rst.txt

 **Source**

 In the examples above the camera source is not specified and Kervi looks for the default camera.
 On a Raspberry Pi it will be the on board camera.
-If you want to use another camera source than the default you need to specify it.
+If you want to use another camera source than the default, you need to specify it.

 .. code:: python